milkdromeda/milkdromeda.github.io/charter/index.md

 ## 8. Expression

-(1) Any forms of appropriate personal expression is encourged to the extent allowed by s.
-2(b) of the Canadian Charter of Rights and Freedoms.
+(1) Personal expression is encouraged and permitted to the extent:
+a) allowed by s.
+2(b) of the Canadian Charter of Rights and Freedoms; and
+b) of reasonable behaviour described in s.
+6(2).

 (2) Plagarism is not permitted.
 All works:
 a) Remains the exclusive property of their creators;